 - You have to pick your tickets up 1 hour before your tour time, or they will be given away.

 - You cannot purchase tickets at the top of the hill, or once you reach the castle.
-Only at the ticket window in Hohenschwangau.
+Tickets are only available at the ticket window in Hohenschwangau.

 - Once you buy your ticket, you will be given a tour time.
-Make sure you’re on time for your tour or they won’t let you in and you can’t join another tour.
+Make sure you are on time for your tour or they won’t let you in.. and you can’t join another tour.

 - It took us 25 minutes to get from the bottom of the hill to the entrance of Neuschwanstein Castle.
 We were there early in the morning when there weren’t many people.
 It’s highly advised to start heading up the hill 40min-1 hour before your tour starts to ensure you don’t miss your tour time.